If you or a loved one are ready to take a step towards recovery and rehabilitation from drug or alcohol addiction, please take these steps…

 After you arrive with your child, he will be escorted to the dormitory where he will receive his uniform and basic gear.
 After all incoming students are ready; the group will leave for their first outdoor adventure, led by our staff members and a few leader students who are close to graduating.
 They are specifically trained to mentor the new boys on this trip and teach them how to be successful in our program.

-During this time, parents/guardians will have the opportunity to meet with our residential staff and finish up any remaining paperwork.
-They will also meet with the Executive Director and Academic Director.
+During this time, parents/guardians will have the opportunity to meet with our Case Manager, Aftercare Specialist, Academic Director, Dean of Students, and Admission Staff to finish up any remaining paperwork.
 Opportunity will be given to ask questions and to voice concerns.
 A tour of the campus will be given.

 Parents/Guardians should plan to spend several hours on our campus on the day their child enters the program (usually until at least 3pm).

-New Adventure Treatment Center admits boys ages 14-17 who have substance abuse issues, trouble with the law, or inappropriate or dangerous behaviors.
+New Adventure Treatment Center admits boys ages 14-17 1/2 who have substance abuse issues or addictions to gaming or pornography.
 Many kids who come to us have all three, since they all seem to go hand in hand.
 It is understood that troubled boys may not be overly excited about coming to New Adventure Treatment Center, however, it is required that a prospective student be informed in advance that he is coming here.

 - PICTURE ID (driver’s license, state ID)